-This report aims to illustrate the growing interconnection between the BMGF.
-AGRA, and Microsoft.
-On the one hand, these interconnections demonstrate a larger trend in which technology companies are moving into food systems.
-On the other hand, these interconnections reveal how Gates is increasingly becoming a direct beneficiary of his philanthropic efforts.
+This report aims to illustrate the growing interconnections between the BMGF, AGRA, and Microsoft.
+This is part of a larger trend in which technology companies are moving into food systems.
+But these interconnections also reveal how Gates is increasingly becoming a direct beneficiary of his philanthropic efforts.
 Like past AGRA Watch reports (5), which revealed how Gates is benefitting from the Green Revolution through his investment in agricultural input corporations, this report shows how Gates is lining his own pockets by promoting policies and technologies owned by Microsoft, a company in which he remains the largest private shareholder (6).

-Most notably, these services broadcast farming advice that is framed as the cutting-edge in sustainability, and yet is financially backed by the agrochemicals industry and meant to expand demand for their products.
+Most notably, these services broadcast farming advice that is framed as the cutting edge in sustainability, and yet is financially backed by the agrochemicals industry and meant to expand demand for their products.
 This brings into question the integrity of the "advice," and whether farmers are aware that the main role of this content is advertising.
 From our analysis of the following brief case studies, we argue that digital advisory services, as part of a digital agriculture system promoting industrialized, input-heavy agriculture, have negative effects on workers and the environment.
-Moreover, our analysis of Data Manager for Agriculture reveals how Microsoft is increasingly entrenching itself within the broader ecosystem of digital agriculture, making it a powerful private infrastructure with access to farmer data, which raises risks not only for farmers but also the national sovereignty of countries that wish to protect the sovereignty of their data.
+Moreover, our analysis of Data Manager for Agriculture reveals how Microsoft is increasingly entrenching itself within the broader ecosystem of digital agriculture, making it a powerful private infrastructure with access to farmer data.
+This raises risks not only for farmers but also the national sovereignty of countries that wish to protect their data.

-Al image created with keywords "Bill Gates, tech, agriculture" (using Imagine Al)
+Al image created with keywords "Bill Gates, tech, agriculture" (using Imagine AI)

 These case studies do not provide an exhaustive overview of the role played by Bill Gates in promoting digital agriculture.
 Gates also funds digital agriculture through other initiatives, including Breakthrough Energy, an investment firm that Gates founded (7).
-Nevertheless, our case studies show that letting corporate interests guide agricultural policy results in growing corporate power over food systems, the creation of imbalances in access to data, and the promotion of toxic products for the sake of power and profit.
+Nevertheless. our case studies show that letting corporate interests guide agricultural policy results in growing corporate power over food systems, the creation of imbalances in access to data, and the promotion of toxic products for the sake of power and profit.
 By elaborating these risks, we hope that this report can affirm the calls of the food sovereignty movement for climate resilient agriculture policies that center and empower farmers.
-We also seek to clarify the need for structural approaches to data governance that protect the collective and individual data rights and sovereignties of land stewards, and can foster safe and sustainable working conditions.
+We also seek to clarify the need for structural approaches to data governance that protect the collective and individual data rights and sovereignties of land stewards and foster safe and sustainable working conditions.